Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 ### Issues

+#### Release 1.2.0-30

+*  *Issue #168:*  Correction for change in latest Bookworm 11/19 update. /etc/initramfs-tools/initramfs.conf switched to MODULES=dep, which ended up not including all necessary modules in initramfs images.
+Bootware will change back to MODULES=most prior to creating images.
+*
 #### Release 1.2.0-29

 *  *Issue #167:*  Syncing salt with the root filesystem after bootware update.
 Applies to Production Mode only.